 Environmental Protection Agency (EPA).

-This notice announces EPA's approval of the State of New Mexico's request to revise its National Primary Drinking Water Regulations Implementation EPA-authorized program to allow electronic reporting.
+This notice announces EPA's approval of the State of New Mexico's request to revise/modify certain of its EPA-authorized programs to allow electronic reporting.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT: